BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 That's all we can do for this massive load of quests, so head back to Crawli's gym.

 ## Infested Badge

+You'll notice there is a breeder by the Kakori Help Center.
+Defeating them grants you *5 Exp.
+Candy M*.

+!battle(["Sarah",:POKEBREEDER_F,0], "Forest Field")

 Enter Crawli's gym in the ranger HQ once you have prepped your team.
 Talk to Holly at the entrance, then enter one of the caves and talk to her again - and our challenge will begin.